-Teens are more connected than ever before, with 92% reported being online everyday.
+Teens are more connected than ever before, with 92% reported being online every day.
 So many of today’s youth have a smartphone to stay in contact with their friends, but many parents end up feeling left out of the loop.
-The built-in iPhone parental controls can help filter out the bad so your kids only see the good.
+The built-in iPhone parental control apps can help filter out the bad so your kids only see the good.

 Making mistakes is all part of the teenage experience, but you can’t blame parents for wanting to help their kids make the best choices.
 Keeping an eye on your child’s smartphone use allows you some control over what they see and helps guide their choices.

 Using Family Sharing and Restrictions

 Apple’s Family Sharing is free and allows you to keep some control over each device in the family.
 Everything from a shared calendar and photo album, to purchase requests in the App Store.
 Although this service doesn’t allow you to monitor your child’s messages, it does turn on Find My Friends by default, and allows you to limit purchases on the account.

 You can go even deeper by enabling Restrictions on your child’s iPhone.
 Go to Settings > General > Restrictions and then set a passcode to enable this feature.
 Here you can block several features, enable website filtering and require a password for all purchases in the App Store or iTunes.

 Simple iPhone parental controls